econreadinggroup/econreadinggroup.github.io/staff.md

 # Staff

-Staff information is stored in the `_staffers` directory and rendered according to the layout file, `_layouts/staffer.html`.
+Overview of the Course Coordinators and Their Office Hours.

 ## Instructors